You may be able to claim Carer's Allowance if you spend at least 35 hours a week caring.

 Further information on Carer's Allowance and carer premium

-Contact your local carer service to see if an adviser can help you work out if you qualify for Carer’s Allowance.
+Contact your local carer service to get advice on benefits you may be able to claim.
 You can also find lots of information on these websites:

 These websites have information about: